 My reaction stemmed from a sudden awareness that Hudson was a contemporary of mine.
 I had previously thought that, judging by appearances, that he was in his late 50s (age).
 But yesterday I realized that he was 79 and was nearly my age (approaching 81).
 This set me off in different directions parts of which I think is appropriate to share with my readers.
 I looked up his biography in Wikipedia, and found that Hudson's father was college educated and is described as a "Trotskyist" during the 1930s in Wikipedia.
 Then I thought about other scholars who had educated and sometimes radical parents such as Richard Wolff and Naomi Klein (red diaper granddaughter).

 In my own university education I ran across professors who sometimes expressed radical ideas.
 My family was from a rather poor, essentially working/farming class background.
 I looked up to college professors as sort of godlike figures who were engaged in truth-seeking.
 I have learned otherwise over the years since then.
-Many of those in institutions of higher learning are compromised politically by having to conform to capitalist ideas which inform every institution of Western society just like people who occupy highly responsible positions in every other institution.
+Many of those in institutions of higher learning are compromised politically by having to conform to capitalist ideas which inform every institution of Western society.
 People who refuse to do so, are screened out as they succeed (or not) to pass over the ideological hurdles they meet somewhere along the way in their schooling or careers.

 I've often wondered why some academic people use the word "Marxian" instead of "Marxist" with reference to themselves and types of literature.
 I just learned that this is a way for them to separate themselves as academics purely in pursuit of a study of a subject rather than being an advocate of Marxist ideas.
 Hence such people are accepted on this basis in academic institutions of higher learning.